ANHD-NYC-CODE/anhd-council-backend/README.md

 ## Restarting / Rebuilding Server (Not Database Content)

+# PRODUCTION RESTART/REBUILD:

-1. ssh in
+1. ssh in via `ssh anhd@45.55.44.160` in terminal (Make sure your device is whitelisted with digitalocean)
 2. `cd /var/www/anhd-council-backend`
 3. `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

-## setup dev local
+# DEV REBUILD/RESTART

+In terminal, navigate to the 'anhd-council-backend' root folder on your local device and type:
-run "sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d"
+`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` The dev restart progress should also appear in docker.
+(Build with sh build.dev.sh)

-## Production Startup
+## Production / Dev Startup

 1. Clone repo
 2. Get `.env` file from dev.
-3. Run build script `sh build.prod.sh` or `sh build.dev.sh` depending on your environment (only need to run this once at startup)
+3. Run build script `sh build.prod.sh` or `sudo sh build.dev.sh` depending on your environment If the build fails with an error regarding the database starting up, you may run `sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` to restart it
 4. (first time startup) Shell into app container `docker exec -i -t app /bin/bash` and

 - create super user `python manage.py createsuperuser` (NOTE: check your email because the app will auto-generate a password despite you creating one in the wizard)